tgxn/lemmy-ezmode/README.md

 There are also examples for SMTP in `docker-compose.override.example.yaml` Make a copy of this file to `docker-compose.override.yaml`, then you can uncomment whichever SMTP service you want to use.
 Or even add your own custom services!

+This way, you don't need to worry if I make changes to `docker-compose.yaml` from the repository, your custom services won't be overwritten.

 # Data / Backup

 Back up the ./volumes directory, along with your `.env` and `config/lemmy.hjson` files.